greg-raven/hdc/_posts/2013-03-01-bicyclist-killed-in-apple-valley.md

 Witnesses said that the victim was commonly seen riding his bike on the roadway.

-Anyone with information regarding this investigation should contact the Apple Valley sheriff’s station at 760-240-7400.
+Anyone with information regarding this investigation should contact the Apple Valley sheriff's station at 760-240-7400.

 \[…\]